YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sometimes the disease is partly hidden by longer hair.
 Sometimes the consultation happens just after a haircut, when the bumps look angry.
 The pattern over time matters.
 Clear photos from different haircut stages help show whether the condition is stable or reactive.

-A small test session can be safer than a full operation
+A small test session can be safer in selected cases

 In selected cases, a small test session can be safer than jumping straight to a full FUE.
-This is not a marketing trick.
+This is not a shortcut to approval.
 It is a way to observe how donor skin heals after a limited number of extractions.
-If there is a strong scar tendency, active AKN history, or serious concern about donor healing, a test can protect both sides from an oversized first step.
+If there is a strong scar tendency, active AKN history, or serious concern about donor healing, a test can prevent an oversized first step.

 If the test heals poorly, that answer is useful.
 It may prevent a larger operation that would have been difficult to manage.
 If the test heals well and the disease remains quiet, the discussion can continue with better information.
 A test reduces uncertainty, but it does not guarantee that a full operation will behave perfectly.